 This is a part of that separation we’ve talked about, and it’s part of God working things out for the good of those who love Him and who have been called according to His purposes.
 Israel certainly has been chosen and called.
 He may complain and not be grateful an awful lot, but he acknowledges God.
 He stopped to offer sacrifices.
 He obeyed when God asked him to.

 God works it out for the good of Israel.
 Satan may intend famine to cause death and destruction; remember, Satan is always wanting to get rid of God’s people, but God turns it around and uses it to bless His people.

 God’s economy is not reliant on the world’s economy.
 He can use their doom for your gain.
-Here we see the Egyptians and surrounding lands giving all their money and land and more to the Pharaoh.
+Here we see the Egyptians and surrounding peoples giving all their money and land and more to Pharaoh.
 Who does Pharaoh turn around and give a portion of it to?
 The Israelites.
 Others are giving up everything for some food.
-The Israelites give nothing and receive the best.
+The Israelites pay nothing and receive the best.
 God knows how to take care of His children.